kevinbarabash/flow-book/04_exhaustiveness.md

 }
 ```

-Now that there's a case that isn't being handled, the `default` clause is not
+Now that there's a case that isn't being handled, the `default` clause is no
 longer unreachable so Flow type checks the code in that clause which triggers an
 error.